getify/You-Dont-Know-JS/up & going/ch1.md

 We can use JavaScript's `break` statement to stop a loop.
 Also, we can observe that it's awfully easy to create a loop that would otherwise run forever without a `break`ing mechanism.

-**Warning:** This is not necessarily a practical form you'd want to use for your loops, but it's presented here for illustration purposes only.

 Let's illustrate:

 ```js